 In that 1954 paper, the experiment design proved to be less important than the unusual choice of subjects.
 Hill and Doll had originally decided to interview physicians because it was easier to follow up with them to track their health and cigarette use over the ensuing years.
 But the decision proved to have additional benefits.
 “It turned out to have been very fortunate to have chosen doctors, from a number of points of view,” Doll noted.
 “One was that the medical profession in this country became convinced of the findings quicker than anywhere else.
 They said, ‘Goodness Smoking kills doctors, it must be very serious.'”
 Exactly ten years after the publication of Hill and Doll’s second investigation…, the United States [Surgeon General,] Luther Terry, a physician, famously issued his Report on the Health Consequences of Smoking, which officially declared that cigarettes posed a significant health threat.
 (After nervously puffing on a cigarette on the way to the announcement, Terry was asked during the press conference whether he himself was a smoker.
 “No,” he replied.
 When asked how long it had been since lie had quit, he replied, “Twenty minutes.”) …When Hill and Doll interviewed their first patients in the London hospitals, more than 50 percent of the UK population were active smokers.
 Today the number is just 16 percent.
 Quitting smoking before the age of thirty-five is now estimated to extend your life expectancy by as much as nine years.

-It is a fantastic book and you should buy it and read the whole thing!
-Without statistical methods in general and RCTs in particular, medical care would have had caused very benefit in the last half century.
-Of course, in earlier times more basic parts of the scientific method were more important than statistics when there were such big effects that they were obvious without using statistics.
+Without statistical methods in general and RCTs in particular, medical care would have had produced very benefit in the last half century.
+In earlier times, scientific advances had such big effects that they were obvious without using statistics.
 For example, sanitation, pasteurization, and water purification had such big, immediate effects that RCTs weren’t needed.
-But without RCTs, we would have no COVID vaccines today and no idea what works for treating COVID.
+But without RCTs, we would have no COVID vaccines today and no idea what works for treating COVID because it isn’t obvious without statistics.
+Even with massive statistical evidence, it is still very hard to convince many Americans that smoking causes cancer and vaccines save lives.